loopwerk/loopwerk.io/content/articles/2025-02-05-saga-in-python-or-typescript.md

     run: Callable[[List[Item[M]], Path, str], None]
 ```

 All those square brackets!
-And while it’s clear that the `run` property is a callable and what its’s parameters and return type are (once you understand the syntax), it’s not clear at all what those parameters actually are.
+And while it’s clear that the `run` property is a callable and what its parameter’s types and return type are (once you understand the syntax), it’s not clear at all what those parameters actually are.
 A list of items, a path, and a string.. sure?
 A path to what?
 A string of what?
 What the hell?

 Compare that to the TypeScript version: